 In July of 2007, Cody made his Monday Night RAW debut, immediately embroiled in a feud with Randy Orton after The Legend Killer disrespected his father.
 This led to Cody challenging Orton in singles competition numerous times, and while the young Rhodes came out on the losing end of these encounters, his heart and determination were evident.
 Cody’s gutsy bravado persisted in his next major program, which saw him challenging Hardcore Holly.
 Not unlike his battles with Orton, Cody would be defeated in multiple singles matches.
 However, Cody’s competitive nature resonated with Holly, which led to them becoming a tag team.
 This new duo would win the World Tag Team Championship the following December from Lance Cade and Trevor Murdoch, which marked Cody’s first title victory in WWE.

-The ”Undashing” One would rekindle his feud with Orton, due in large part to how The Legacy deteriorated a couple of years prior.
-This feud was noteworthy because, by the end, Orton would break Cody’s clear mask, absolving him of his mental burden in the process.
+The ”Undashing” One would rekindle his feud with Orton.
+This was due in large part to how The Legacy deteriorated a couple of years prior.
+This feud was noteworthy because, by the end, Orton would break Cody’s clear mask.
+This would absolve him of his mental burden in the process.
 He became involved in a WrestleMania feud with The Big Show, losing the Intercontinental Championship.
 Cody would retain the title at Extreme Rules less than one month later.
-The following month, at Over the Limit, Cody lost the championship once again, this time to Christian, who made his return after being out of action for approximately two months.
+The following month, at Over the Limit, Cody lost the championship once again.
+This time to Christian, who made his return after being out of action for approximately two months.

-Cody reentered the tag team scene in 2012, aligning himself with “The Intellectual Savior of the Masses,” Damien Sandow, to form Rhodes Scholars.
-Though the team didn’t win tag team gold, their character work was entertaining, particularly with Daniel Bryan and Kane, Team Hell No. Cody would sport a mustache as well, which became additional comedic fodder.
-The partnership ended in 2013 at the Money in the Bank pay-per-view event; Cody was fingertips away from winning the sought-after briefcase, only for Sandow to push him off the ladder, claiming said briefcase for himself.
-Cody, a newly minted babyface, and Sandow would feud throughout most of the summer.
+Cody reentered the tag team scene in 2012, aligning himself with “The Intellectual Savior of the Masses,” Damien Sandow.
+Together they formed Rhodes Scholars.
+Though the team didn’t win tag team gold, their character work was entertaining.
+In particular with Daniel Bryan and Kane, Team Hell No. Cody would sport a mustache as well, which became additional comedic fodder.
+The partnership ended in 2013 at the Money in the Bank pay-per-view event; Cody was fingertips away from winning the sought-after briefcase.
+Only for Sandow to push him off the ladder, claiming said briefcase for himself.
+He became a newly minted babyface, and Sandow would feud throughout most of the summer.

 On the September 2nd episode of RAW, Cody entered arguably his biggest program during his WWE career.
-During this show, Cody criticized the tyrannical Chief Operating Officer, Triple H. This resulted in the COO of the company placing Cody in a non-title match with WWE Champion Randy Orton, the stipulation being that if Cody lost, he would be fired.
+During this show, Cody criticized the tyrannical Chief Operating Officer, Triple H. This resulted in the COO of the company placing Cody in a non-title match with WWE Champion Randy Orton.
+The stipulation being that if Cody lost, he would be fired.
 Despite a valiant attempt, Cody fell short, losing and being publicly fired by Triple H shortly thereafter.
 The following week, Goldust made his return to RAW, challenging Orton to have Cody reinstated.
 Like his younger brother before him, Goldust would fall short.
-It didn’t take long for Dusty Rhodes to become involved in the feud, in support of his sons, which led to the October pay-per-view, Battleground.
+It didn’t take long for Dusty Rhodes to become involved in the feud, in support of his sons.
+This led to the October pay-per-view, Battleground.

 Next time, we will look into Cody’s career from the fallout of Battleground to today.
 See you then!